Crown-Commercial-Service/digitalmarketplace-api/README.md

 	apt install gcc python-dev libffi-dev libpq-dev

+### Docker

+It is easier to have all services (Postgres, Localstack) running using docker-compose.

+Just run `docker-compose up -d` in your api root.

 ### Upgrade database schema

 This project is set up with some migration tooling that largely automates migrations.